-Our Checklist for a More Sustainble Events Industry
+Our guide for a More Sustainable Events Industry

 Sixteen year old Greta Thunberg has a message that predicts the future for events professionals;

-‘After COP24 I have been invited to speak in places like Panama, NY, ST, Abu Dhabi, Vancouver, British Virgin Islands.
+‘After COP24 I have been invited to speak in places like Panama, New York, San Fransisco, Abu Dhabi, Vancouver, British Virgin Islands.
 But sadly our remaining carbon budget will not allow any such travels.
 My generation won’t be able to fly other than for emergencies in a foreseeable future…’

-Imagine the future of the events industry if every sixteen year old in 2019 is not flying in 2026 when they enter the workforce.
-Imagine the future of face to face if by 2026 the next generation prioritize saving carbon because they don’t know the positive social, economic and environmental impacts travelling can have.
+Imagine the future of the events industry if every sixteen year old in 2019 is not flying in 2026, when they enter the workforce.
+Imagine the future of face to face if by 2026 the next generation prioritise saving carbon because they don’t know the positive social, economic and environmental impacts travelling can have.

 Paul Hawkin, an American environmentalist founded Project Drawdown which is a comprehensive plan to reverse global warming.